Home > The Portugal Visa Process: A Guide for Travelers

 Can I apply for a Portugal visa online?

-You can start the process online, but you must finish it by submitting your application and biometrics at a visa center or consulate, in person.
+You can start the process online, but you have to finish it by submitting your application and biometrics at a visa center or consulate, in person.

 Is a Portuguese visa difficult to get?